Human Life / Respect Life

 “The Church ...is called to proclaim the gift of life, to serve life, and to promote a culture of life...
 The proclamation of life, life in abundance, must be the heart of the new evangelization.
 For true life – our salvation – can only be found in the reconciliation, freedom and love which are God’s gracious gift.” - Pope Benedict XVI, Homily at Votive Mass at St. Patrick’s Cathedral, April 19, 2008

-Respect Life materials for 2014-2015 will be sent to each parish in the Diocese.
-The materials include a Liturgy Guide with homily notes and prayer resources to mark Respect Life Sunday as well as other days throughout the year.
-The packet sent to each parish includes pamphlets on a number of life issues including advance medical directives, adoption, healing within marriage from an abortion, poverty and abortion, and solace and strength in the sorrow of miscarriage.
+Respect Life materials for 2015-2016 have been sent to each parish in the Diocese.
+The materials include a Prayer and Program Guide with prayer resources to mark Respect Life Sunday as well as other days throughout the year.
+The Prayer and Program Guide includes Prayers of the Faithful for Respect Life Sunday and for the Anniversary of Roe v.
+Wade.
+The materials sent to each parish include pamphlets on a number of life issues such as support for families with a prenatal diagnosis, assisted suicide, support for women unexpectedly expecting, and sterilization.
 Additional Respect Life ideas include:

 Human life is a precious gift from God the Creator.
 God creates the human person in his image and likeness, and because of this human life has a dignity with an inestimable value.
 We are all called to be good stewards of God’s gift and have the responsibility of respecting human life and its inviolability from conception to natural death.